oddbird/oddsite/content/talks/web-project.rst

 brag: |
   A **non-technical guide**
-  for taking your project from concept to launch, without ever losing site of the goals.
+  for taking your project from concept to launch, without ever losing sight of the goals.
 summary: |
   **Are you looking to expand your web presence, or develop a new application?**